- You are here

 "Robins", the Art and Design building on the Main School site, named after Robin Parfitt, was opened in May 2009.
 This provides two additional Art rooms, two Design Technology rooms and eight general classrooms.
 In November 2009, the Stable performing arts block was completed, adding new music practice rooms and a state-of-the-art theatre with dance facilities.

-The rebuilding of Ravens and the development of a new Dining Hall commenced during Summer 2013 and is scheduled to be completed by December 2014.
-Years 3 and 4 have been relocated to the spacious new Wrens block situated next to the car park.
+The rebuilding of Ravens for Years 4 and 5 and the development of a new Dining Hall was finished in 2015 and Years 2 and 3 are enjoying the spacious Wrens block situated next to the car park.

 The development of a sports complex will be the biggest project undertaken by the school since the completion of the Ark in 1994.
 It is proposed that it includes an integral swimming pool as well as a sports hall, gym, indoor and outdoor changing and toilet facilities, ideally located on the site of the existing outdoor swimming pool.
 Together with the completion of the 5 football/Rugby pitches, 2 cricket squares and a full size all-weather surface hockey pitch, the children will have facilities to be envied.
 A planning application for the Sports Centre has been submitted and we hope for a favourable outsome in the very near future.

 Exciting times lie ahead as we strive to provide our children with only the most excellent of facilities and resources to enable them to get the very best education and life experience from their time at Danes Hill.